 On Sept.
 16, 2014, Marraffa was appointed to the New York State Board of Pharmacy.
 He serves on the National Association of Boards of Pharmacy Task Force on the Regulation of Pharmacist Care Services, where he is responsible for reviewing existing state laws and regulations pertaining to the provision of pharmacist care outside of the traditional pharmacy setting.
 The task force reviews and recommends revisions to the NABP Model Act to assist other boards of pharmacy.
 Marraffa also serves on the New York State Board of Pharmacy Technology Committee.

-In April of 2014, Gov. Andrew Cuomo's office appointed Marraffa to the New York State Medicaid Pharmacy Advisory Committee.
+In April 2014, Gov. Andrew Cuomo's office appointed Marraffa to the New York State Medicaid Pharmacy Advisory Committee.
 On this committee, he provides expertise related to developing and maintaining Medicaid policies that improve patient healthcare outcomes while supporting the practice of community pharmacy.

 In 2015, Marraffa joined the Albany College of Pharmacy and Health Sciences President's Advisory Council.
 He was selected by ACPHS President Greg Dewey to offer insight into how educational institutions should respond to long-term trends in the health science and healthcare industries.
 The President's Advisory Council is comprised of leaders in the corporate, academic and not-for-profit sectors.

 In March of 2016, Marraffa was appointed as chair of the New York State Board of Pharmacy Counseling Committee, charged with ensuring that patients are appropriately counseled on their medication regimens in the community setting.
 The committee will also study the barriers that currently exist in various settings that prevent pharmacists from adequately counseling.